 What are Pear Slugs?

 Pear slugs, also known as cherry slugs, are not actually slugs at all.
 They are actually the larvae of the pear sawfly (Caliroa cerasi).
-This larvae has a slimy, olive green, slug-like appearance in their first four instars.
+This larva has a slimy, olive green, slug-like appearance in their first four instars.
 In these earlier instars, pear slugs are somewhat tadpole shaped with larger rounded heads and tapered bottoms.

 In their fifth instar, shortly before burrowing into the soil to form their cocoon, they take on a more caterpillar appearance with yellow to orange color and ten legs.
 They overwinter in cocoons below the soil surface and emerge in spring as adult pear sawflies.
 After mating, sawflies lay eggs, which look like small blisters on the upper sides of foliage.
 Their larvae, or pear slug pests, then feed on the upper sides of the foliage, avoiding the thick leaf veins.

 It is believed that the pear sawfly is native to Europe but was brought to the United States unintentionally on plants during colonial times.
-While they do not bother peach trees, pear slug pests can infect other shrubs and trees, such as:
+While they do not bother peach trees, pear slug pests can infect other shrubs and trees such as:

 They produce two generations each year, with the first generation feeding on foliage in late spring to early summer, and the second, more destructive generation, feeding on foliage in in late summer to early fall.